 Here are some things to keep in mind:

-- Is catering allowed?
-Organization may want to sponsor a breakfast or snacks
+- Catering: Is catering allowed?
+An organization may want to sponsor a breakfast or snacks

 What kind of video recording options are available?
 We’d like to record speakers and post videos online after the event.